 – chicken;

-Your trusted butcher will be able to serve you best.
+Your trusted butcher will best serve you.

-For knowledge, lean cuts are:
+For knowledge, the lean cuts are:

-– beef round or rump for beef;
+– topside or round for beef;

 – tenderloin or loin for pork;

-* the loin is a cut where the lean part is visibly distinguishable from the fat part, making it easy to trim.
+* the loin is a cut where the lean part is distinct from the fat part, making it easy to trim.Which ground meat for meatballs?

-First cut ground meat is leaner.
+First-cut ground meat is leaner.

-Second cut ground meat is fattier.
+Second-cut ground meat is fattier.